Preparation#

 Take a look at the example above and now identify:

-• the keyword if
+the keyword

-• the condition
+the condition

-• the body of the if statement.
+the body of the

-Prep 3.3: Changing the condition#
+Prep 3.3: Changing the Condition#

 In this exercise, you will be modifying the condition in the code above and observing how it affects the output.
 We are relying on what you have learned about boolean variables in the previous week.
 Recall that you can construct and combine boolean expressions using:

-• Logical operators and, or, not
+Logical operators

 Consider the same code as before.